You are $75 away from free shipping

 Of course, eyelash extensions basically sound like a dream come true.
 Flawless lashes for a month without the need to apply any makeup?
 Yes, please!
 However, there are a few things you should know about eyelash extensions before committing to this semi-permanent treatment.
 Here’s the breakdown:

 Before starting any new service, you want to do your research and ensure that the service you’re getting is being done in a clean, hygienic environment by someone with the required level of experience and expertise.
 The AAO states that before getting eyelash extensions, it’s important to research the salon’s reputation, how long they’ve been in business, if they practice good hygiene, and their customer before-and-after photos.
 It’s also a must to look into the training, certification, and experience the aesthetician who will be applying your eyelash extensions has.
 Do your homework!

-The AAO also states that ingredients in the semi-permanent glue used to adhere eyelash extensions can cause allergic reactions.
+The AAO also notes that the ingredients in the semi-permanent glue used to adhere eyelash extensions can cause allergic reactions.
 According to the National Center for Biotechnological Information (NCBI), artificial eyelashes typically use methacrylate-based adhesives that can result in allergic contact dermatitis.
 It’s recommended to ask for the glue’s ingredient list prior to getting eyelash extensions in order to make an informed decision about whether you may be allergic to the formula used.
 Additionally, the AAO recommends confirming that the expiration date of the glue has not passed, and to request the glue be tested on the inside of your wrist prior to application to see whether or not you may experience an allergic reaction.
 Remember, better safe than sorry!